 - ¼ teaspoon sea salt

-- 1 cup diced feta
+- 1 cup diced or crumbled feta

 - 3 tablespoons fresh thyme leaves

 Cut corn from husks.
 Transfer corn to a medium size bowl and discard husks.